Baanaaana/barcode-pi/README.md

 cd ~/barcode-pi && sudo ./setup_zebra_printer.sh && python3 verify_printer.py
 ```

+During setup, you will be prompted to enter your PrintNode API key.
+You can:
+- Enter your API key to enable remote printing
+- Press Enter to skip PrintNode configuration

 A test barcode will be printed automatically during setup to confirm everything is working correctly.

 Note: The printer is configured to use the raw printer driver, which allows direct ZPL commands to be sent to the printer.
 This is the recommended setup for Zebra label printers on Linux systems.